Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Conclusion

 \section{Conclusion}

-Transferability estimation under the cross-domain cross-task transfer setting is a practical but challenging problem in transfer learning.
-We propose a transferability-guided transfer learning framework which not only provides two accurate and efficient auxiliary-free transferability metrics F-OTCE and JC-OTCE without retraining the source model, but also guide the source model to a better initial condition, ultimately achieving a higher transfer accuracy.
+Transferability estimation under the cross-domain cross-task transfer setting is a practical and challenging problem in transfer learning.
+Our proposed transferability-guided transfer learning framework not only provides two accurate and efficient auxiliary-free transferability metrics, F-OTCE and JC-OTCE, without the need of retraining the source model, but also offers an useful objective function (F-OTCE) to enhance the generalizability of the source model, ultimately leading to higher transfer accuracy in downstream model finetuning and domain generalization tasks.
 F-OTCE is computed as the negative conditional entropy between the source and target labels when given the optimal coupling produced by Optimal Transport.
-The conditional entropy measures the predicted label uncertainty of the target task under the given pretrained source model and source data, which is negatively correlated with the ground-truth transfer accuracy such that it can be an accurate indicator of transferability.
-Furthermore, JC-OTCE includes the additional label distance in computing data correspondences such that JC-OTCE is more robust than F-OTCE using the single sample distance, which trade-offs a minor efficiency drop for more robust transferability estimation under large domain shifts.
+The conditional entropy measures the predicted label uncertainty of the target task under the given pretrained source model and source data, which is negatively correlated with the ground-truth transfer accuracy such that it can serve as an accurate indicator of transferability.
+Furthermore, JC-OTCE includes the additional label distance in building more accurate data correspondences, which trade-offs a minor efficiency drop for more accurate transferability estimation under diverse transfer configurations.

-Our proposed F-OTCE and JC-OTCE metrics drastically reduce the computation time of the auxiliary-based OTCE from 43 minutes to 9.32s and 10.78s respectively, and they are consistently more accurate in predicting the ground-truth transfer accuracy compared to state-of-the-art auxiliary-free metrics, with average $18.85\%$ and $28.88\%$ correlation gains respectively.
-In particular, the robust JC-OTCE performs comparably to the original auxiliary-based OTCE in accuracy, with less restrictions and a higher efficiency.
-Meanwhile, our OTCE-based finetuning algorithm improves the transfer accuracy of the source model with up to $4.41\%$ accuracy gain on those cross-domain few-shot classification tasks.
-Overall, our proposed framework can inspire various downstream tasks in transfer learning, multi-task learning and few-shot learning.
+Our proposed F-OTCE and JC-OTCE metrics drastically reduce the computation time of the auxiliary-based OTCE from 43 minutes to 9.32s and 10.78s respectively, while consistently showing higher accuracy in predicting ground-truth transfer performance than state-of-the-art auxiliary-free metrics, achieving average correlation gains of $21.1\%$ and $25.8\%$ respectively.
+In particular, JC-OTCE performs comparably to the original OTCE in transferability accuracy, with greater flexibility and efficiency.
+Additionally, our transferability-guided transfer learning algorithms improves the transfer accuracy of the source model with up to $4.41\%$ and $2.34\%$ gains in few-shot classification tasks.
+We believe that our OTCE framework can inspire various downstream tasks in transfer learning, multi-task learning and other related applications.